Inland villages: Betancuria, Tuineje and Pajara.

 Pajara is the largest municipality in all of Fuerteventura and therefore boasts numerous points of interest, ranging from landscape to cultural aspects.

 One of the pearls of this municipality on the island of Fuerteventura is undoubtedly Playa de Sotavento.
-The scenic sand dunes are sculpted by strong winds, ideal for surfers, and contribute to the impression of being in the middle of the desert.
+The sand dunes create an incredible landscape on the shoulders of the endless beach.